mtrebi/memory-allocators/README.md

 The goal, then, is to understand how the most common allocators work, what they offer and compare them to see which one performs better.

 ## What's wrong with Malloc?
 * **General purpose**: Being a general purpose operation means that it must work in all cases (from 1byte to 1GB or more...).
-Achieving this means that the implementation is not as efficient as it could be if the needs were more specific.
+For this reason the implementation is not as efficient as it could be if the needs were more specific.
 * **Slow**: Sometimes, when allocating memory, malloc needs to change from user to kernel mode to get more memory from the system.
 When this happens, malloc turns out to be super slow!

 ## Custom allocators